scionproto/scion/doc/ControlPlanePKI.md

 - __KeyVersion__: The attestation key version.
 - __Timestamp__: 64-bit integer in seconds since Unix epoch.

-#### TRC Attestation Authority Config
+#### TRC Attestation Authority Config (TAAC)

-The Attestation Authority Config (TAAC) is represented in the JWS JSON Serialization Representation.
-The design is fairly similar to the TRC.
+The TRC Attestation Authority Config (TAAC) is represented using JWS JSON Serialization.
+The structure and content of a TAAC is similar to that of a TRC.
 There are a few (logical) groups of data in it, explained in the following sections.

 ##### Top-Level TAAC Fields